-There are so many topical plants and trees here, including palm trees, that are hidden in amongst the green.
+There are so many tropical plants and trees here, including palm trees, that are hidden in amongst the green.

 Burma Rope Bridge

-Crossing it is one way only and not for the faint hearted!
-It will take you over a pretty high gorge hidden in amongst the trees.
+Crossing it is one way only and not for the faint-hearted!
+It will take you over a pretty high gorge hidden amongst the trees.